Broward County Florida Elections

 What are the steps to becoming a Poll Worker?

-Step 1: You MUST be a registered or pre-registered Voter in Broward County.
+Step 1: You MUST be a registered Voter in Broward County.

 Step 2: Complete a Poll Worker application online.